-- Build transit stations with conduit and layover space to allow for charging of electric transit vehicles and develop policies and programs to incentivize private development and existing landowners to build publicly accessible charging stations. - Explore ways to financially support the electrification of RTDs transit fleet, helping Denver improve air quality through increased adoption of electric vehicles. - Incentivize and create supportive pathways to ownership of electric vehicles and access to zero-emission travel choices for low-income households by providing financial support, proactive outreach, and education. - Create low- and no-emissions zones throughout the city. - Forge partnerships with the private sector to scale electric vehicle share programs across city.
+- Partner with RTD to accelerate deployment of electric bus fleet to by building transit stops and hubs with appropriate charging facilities.
+Explore ways to financially support the electrification of RTDs transit fleet, helping Denver improve air quality through increased adoption of electric vehicles. - Support electric vehicle use in the community, with a focus on low-income households and neighborhoods by providing publicly available EV charging stations in public spaces such as at recreation centers or curbside; partnering with, incentivizing and regulating the private sector to provide EV vehicle and charging station access to the public across the city; and providing direct incentives to purchase, rent or share EV vehicles.

+Create low- and no-emissions zones throughout the city.

+Forge partnerships with the private sector to scale electric vehicle share programs across city.
 Dedicate curb space to allow for electric car-sharing and ensure electric car share is available in neighborhoods with low incomes and low rates of vehicle ownership.